Jinglemisk/coin-and-conscience/docs/telemetry.md

 - Emit when state changes cross meaningful boundaries: phase transitions, visitor lifecycle events, transactions, modifier activation, etc.
 - Keep payloads small and serialisable; prefer identifiers over full objects.
 - Use consistent tags so future dashboards can filter (e.g., `['commerce']`, `['loop']`).
+- Phase 1 introduces `time.tick.batch`, `time.phase.transition`, and `time.phase.snapshot` events.
+These capture loop cadence, boundaries, and global stat snapshots and should be the canonical signals for QA when reviewing time behaviour.

 ## Future Work Hooks
 - A persistence-backed sink (IndexedDB) can be registered once the persistence provider is implemented.